Newag Impuls: Description

 The Impuls family of trains are low-floor multiple units equipped with a full interior monitoring system, air-conditioning, passenger information system and can have ticket dispensers if requested.

 Their interior is suitable for the needs of passengers with reduced mobility.
 It features sloping floors, folded steps, broad aisles and a designated space for wheelchairs and bicycles.
 In the vehicle, motor bogies are used as well as Jacobs bogies (mounted between each two cars).
 The bogies have a modern gear system and two-stage spring suspension systems that effectively muffle vibrations, thus enhancing comfort while travelling.

 The trains can be built in various configurations.
 The two-car variant is known as "37WE", three-car "36WE", four-car "31WE", five-car "45WE" and six-car "35WE".
 The trains can have interiors equipped for commuter and suburban service but also for use on long-distance routes.

 The first design was launched in 2012.
-One of the trains, produced for Koleje Dolnośląskie, broke the Polish speed record of 211 km/h in 2013 on the test track, on 7 September 2015 a Newag Impuls 45WE unit for Koleje Mazowieckie once again topped this record with what is now the current one, 226 km/h, which makes it the fastest passenger train produced in Poland.
+One of the trains, produced for Lower Silesian Railways, broke the Polish speed record of 211 km/h in 2013 on the test track, on 7 September 2015 a Newag Impuls 45WE unit for Masovian Railways once again topped this record with what is now the current one, 226 km/h, which makes it the fastest passenger train produced in Poland.

-Newag launched a second generation of the design, named Impuls II, in 2017 with an order of 14 trainsets from Łódzka Kolej Aglomeracyjna.
+Newag launched a second generation of the design, named Impuls II, in 2017 with an order of 14 trainsets from Łódź Agglomeration Railway.

 The bi-mode version's top speed is 120 km/h in diesel mode and 160 km/h in electric mode.

 2023 reveal of sabotage

-In December 2023, it was revealed that Newag Impuls software had code that purposefully caused breakdowns of trains that were serviced by non-Newag workshops, were inactive for 10 days or fit in other arbitrary conditions, which has been likened to Dieselgate software manipulation.
-This was discovered by reverse engineers hired by Koleje Dolnośląskie and confirmed by former Polish minister of digital affairs Janusz Cieszyński.
+In December 2023, it was revealed that Newag Impuls software had code that purposefully caused breakdowns of trains that were serviced by non-Newag workshops, were inactive for 10 days or met other arbitrary conditions, which has been likened to Dieselgate software manipulation.
+This was discovered by reverse engineers hired by Lower Silesian Railways and confirmed by former Polish minister of digital affairs Janusz Cieszyński.